Would you like to write for Kansas City magazine? Here’s what you need to know.

 • Introduce yourself briefly and include links to samples of your work.

 • Be specific about the stories you’re pitching.
-What’s the subject, what’s your proposed angle and what’s the time peg for this piece.
+What’s the subject, what’s your proposed angle and what’s the news peg for this piece.
+Please, no:

 • Personal essays